 - When you can remove the splint or brace

-- Bicycling instead of running while you heal, if your usual activity is running
+- Bicycling instead of running while you heal, especially if your usual activity is running

-Before returning to sports or strenuous activity, your injured leg should be a strong as your uninjured leg.
+Before returning to sports or strenuous activity, your injured leg should be as strong as your uninjured leg.
 You should also be able to:

 - Run and jump on your injured leg without pain